 In 2013, we had the Clint Frazier vs. Austin Meadows show in Georgia.
 We also had Kris Bryant out-homering nearly every college team.
 Last year we had Tyler Kolek and his 102 mph fastball, Brady Aiken being compared to Clayton Kershaw and a ridiculous wealth of prep arms.
 We also had Carlos Rodon and his 80-grade slider, as well as Alex Jackson and his enormous power potential.

 This year, we don’t have as much excitement.
 Don’t get me wrong, there is a lot of talent, there just seems to be more question marks than anything.
 And again, the injuries.
 This could, however, end up being one of the more interesting drafts in a long time because of all of those reasons.
 We could see a lot of strategy involved as teams try to make under-slot deals and save money for the later rounds.
 We could see three shortstops go in the first three picks or we could see three college arms go in the first three picks.
 No one seems to know anything right now and that is a big part of the beauty of the MLB draft.
-And speaking of not knowing anything, here is my final mock for the 2015 MLB draft — enjoy:
+And speaking of not knowing anything, here is my final mock MLB draft — enjoy:

 1. Arizona Diamondbacks — Dansby Swanson, SS, Vanderbilt

 No one in the industry seems to know which way the D-backs are leaning, but I am sticking with Swanson.
 He is a legit shortstop with plus speed and an advanced approach, and he has shown increased power this spring.
 He’s an exciting player who makes some dazzling plays in the field and has hit .348/.441/.648 through 64 games with 14 home runs and 15 stolen bases.

 2. Houston Astros* — Brendan Rodgers, SS, Lake Mary HS (FL)